Examples of Predictive Analysis in Marketing

 Predictive analysis works on an algorithm, which can run on itself as a form of artificial intelligence.
 There are different types of models that can run predictive analysis, including response modeling, churn analysis, and affinity analysis.

-The goal of this article isn’t to break down the specific algorithms related to predictive analysis.
-Instead, this article will give you key examples of how predictive analysis improves marketing strategies.
+The goal of this article isn't to break down the specific algorithms related to predictive analysis.
+Instead, this article will give you key examples on how predictive analysis improves marketing strategies.

 Predicting Consumer Behavior and Interests